Holomorphic curves in Stein domains and the tau-invariant: Examples

 where the minimum is taken over all characteristic vectors $k\in H_2(X(G);\Z)$ for the intersection form of the associated plumbing $X(G)$ restricting to the $\Spin^c$-structure $\s$, and $\Sigma$ is the obvious collection of disk fibres in the filling $X(G)$ bounding $L$. \end{teo}

 We apply this theorem to our setting.
 We take $v=(a\: b)$ as a covector.
-Then which implies and therefore we obtain We now move to $\tau(M_{3},\mathfrak s_0)$.
+Then which implies and therefore we obtain We now compute $\tau(M_{3},\mathfrak s_0)$.
 The only integer vectors which satisfy Equation \eqref{eq:quadric} are $(\pm\:3,0)$ and $(\pm\:1,\mp2)$, but the first pair corresponds to Stein fillable structures.
 Hence, we are left with the second pair which yields to $v\cdot\Sigma=0$ regardless of $\Sigma$.
 We then conclude that and we can write

 Note that the computation in Equation \eqref{eq:M_3} agrees with the one performed by Celoria with his computer program.
 For the final result of the paper we consider the link $N_k$ in $L(9,2)$ shown in Figure \ref{N_k}.
-Such a link bounds holomorphic disjoint disks in the Stein fillings $J_1$ and $J_2$ in Figure \ref{L(9,2)}; hence, we can compute its $\tau$-invariants with the same procedure we used for $M_{3d}$ and Theorem \ref{teo:Antonio}:
+Such a link bounds disjoint holomorphic disks in the Stein structures $J_1$ and $J_2$ in Figure \ref{L(9,2)}.
+Hence, the same procedure used for $M_{3d}$ and Theorem \ref{teo:Antonio} yields:

-\begin{proof}[Proof of Proposition \ref{prop:last}] We apply Corollary \ref{obs2} and the fact that $\tau(N_{3d},\s_2)$ is not maximal to obstruct the existence of a holomorphic curve in $(W,-J)$.
-For the case of $(W,J)$ we just observe that when $k$ is not a multiple of 3 the value of $\tau(N_{k},\s_1)$ is not an integer, and this would contradict Theorem \ref{teo:main}. \end{proof}
+\begin{proof}[Proof of Proposition \ref{prop:last}] We apply Corollary \ref{obs2} and the fact that $\tau(N_{3d},\s_2)$ is not maximal to obstruct the existence of a pseudo-holomorphic curve in $(W,-J)$.
+For the case of $(W,J)$ we just observe that when $k$ is not a multiple of 3, the value of $\tau(N_{k},\s_1)$ is not an integer, and this would contradict Theorem \ref{teo:main}. \end{proof}